gizatechxyz/Giza-Hub/README.md

 Welcome to Giza Hub!
 You will find models and use cases made by the community with [Giza](https://docs.gizatech.xyz/).

 ## ✨ Awesome Orion
-A curated list of models and algorithms built with [Orion](https://github.com/gizatechxyz/orion).
+[Awesome Orion](awesome-orion/README.md) is a curated list of models and algorithms built with [Orion](https://github.com/gizatechxyz/orion).

 ## ⚡️ Awesome Giza Actions
-A curated list of algorithms and use cases built with [Action SDK](https://github.com/gizatechxyz/orion).
+[Awesome Giza Actions](awesome-giza-actions/README.md) is a curated list of algorithms and use cases built with [Action SDK](https://github.com/gizatechxyz/orion).

 ## Learn more about the entire Giza ecosystem